-Add wine glass, cover with the lid and cook over medium-low heat for about 30 minutes.
+Add wine, cover with the lid and cook over medium-low heat for about 30 mins.

 Take off the lid and let all the remaining wine evaporate.
 In the pan you’ll have only melted fat and a brownish bottomed cooking liquid.